How Coli Can Boost Your Company's Balance Sheet & Valuation

 Numerous non-qualified benefit packages, such as deferred compensation plans, are commonly provided by large and medium-sized businesses to their key executives.
 The liabilities stemming from these strategies for the corporation may initially be modest but frequently increase dramatically over time.
 Many firms have made the informal decision to use corporate-owned life insurance to pay for their non-qualified benefit programs in order to partially mitigate the effects of these liabilities (COLI).

 Everyone can feel secure thanks to COLI.
-Executives can take solace in the fact that their company has taken precautions to match cash flow demands with benefit responsibilities, and employers can rest easy knowing that assets are available for distribution in a tax-efficient way.
+Business owners and executives can take solace in the fact that their company has taken precautions to match cash flow demands with benefit responsibilities, and employers can rest easy knowing that assets are available for distribution in a tax-efficient way.

 A corporate-owned life insurance (COLI) cash value life insurance policy can have a positive impact on a company's balance sheet and valuation by providing the company with a source of liquid assets and tax-free income for the company upon the death of the insured individual.